 (b) Scope of Practice.

-students.
+of students.
 Such activities include, but are not limited to, addressing

 special education eligibility, conducting manifestation determinations,

 and assisting with the development and implementation of individual